Skip to main content

 • <namespace> — namespace where the PVC is located;

-• <pod_name> — the name of the feed that uses PVC.
+• <pod_name> — the name of the pod that uses PVC.

-To determine that there are enough resources to grow a persistent volume, check quotas and if necessary modify them.
+To determine that there are enough resources to grow the persistent volume, check the quotas and change them if necessary.

 In the parameters of the StorageClass object, specify allowVolumeExpansion: true.